 An idling vehicle – the act of leaving a vehicle’s engine running while it is stationary – isn’t great for the environment, your car’s engine or your fuel consumption.
-To combat this, the RAC recommends the motorists turn off their engines if they think they will remain stationary for any more than two minutes, but they warn against doing this repeatedly in a short space of time, particularly in older models of car.
+To combat this, the RAC recommends that motorists turn off their engines if they think they will remain stationary for any more than two minutes; although they warn against doing this repeatedly in a short space of time, particularly in older car models.

 Many new cars are now fitted with a ‘stop-start’ system.
 A stop-start system automatically shuts down the engine when the vehicle is stationary and restarts as soon as the accelerator is pressed, this reduces the amount of time the engine spends idling, thereby reducing fuel consumption and emissions.
 If your car has this feature then make sure it’s turned on.

 A heavier vehicle burns more fuel.
 While it’s not always possible to travel light, it pays to check that your car isn’t carrying any unnecessary weight before you embark on your journey.
 Remove heavy roof racks when not in use to improve your aerodynamics, which in turn improves your fuel efficiency.
 And check the boot for any bulky business you’d completely forgotten was in there – bags and anything else.